 - Section 508 is an amendment to the US Rehabilitation Act that requires federal agencies to develop, procure, and maintain ICT – including websites – that are accessible

-- Section 508 refers repeatedly to ICT, meaning Information and Communication Technology which includes websites, mobile apps and other digital properties.
+- Section 508 refers repeatedly to ICT, meaning Information and Communication Technology which includes websites, mobile apps and other digital assets.

 What is Section 508?